Not Accepting Guests

 Countries I’ve Visited

-Albania, Armenia, Austria, Bosnia and Herzegovina, Bulgaria, China, Czech Republic, Denmark, Estonia, Georgia, Germany, Greece, Hungary, Ireland, Israel, Italy, Kosovo, Latvia, Lithuania, Macedonia, Montenegro, Netherlands, Norway, Palestine, Poland, Portugal, Romania, Russian Federation, San Marino, Serbia, Slovenia, South Korea, Spain, Sweden, Turkey, Ukraine, Vatican City State
+Albania, Armenia, Austria, Bosnia and Herzegovina, Bulgaria, China, Czech Republic, Denmark, Estonia, Georgia, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Kazakhstan, Kosovo, Kyrgyzstan, Latvia, Lithuania, Macedonia, Montenegro, Netherlands, Norway, Palestine, Poland, Portugal, Romania, Russian Federation, San Marino, Serbia, Slovenia, South Korea, Spain, Sweden, Turkey, Ukraine, Vatican City State

 Countries I’ve Lived In